baldurk/renderdoc/docs/window/capture_attach.rst

   | :guilabel:`Ref All Resources` Default: ``Disabled``

-One method RenderDoc uses to keep logfile sizes down is to only include the referenced dependencies of a frame within a capture.
-This means that even if 100 textures are allocated and present, if 50 of them are never bound to the pipeline or otherwise referenced then they will not be included in the logfile.
+One method RenderDoc uses to keep capture file sizes down is to only include the referenced dependencies of a frame within a capture.
+This means that even if 100 textures are allocated and present, if 50 of them are never bound to the pipeline or otherwise referenced then they will not be included in the capture file.
 Enabling this option will cause RenderDoc to include all live resources at the time of capture regardless of whether they are used or not.

 ----------